MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 1. In the Azure portal, go to the **Azure Information Protection** > **Manage** > **Unified labeling** blade.

 1. Click **Copy policies (preview)**.
-All of the policies you have stored in the Azure portal, as well as any advanced client settings, are copied to the Security & Compliance Center.
+All of the policies you have stored in the Azure portal, as well as any advanced client settings, are copied to your admin center.

     In case there are any policies already there with the same name, the policies are overwritten with the settings from the Azure portal.

     > [!IMPORTANT]
-    > If you currently use Microsoft Cloud App Security and Azure Information Protection labels, verify that you have published at least one policy with a minimal set of labels to the Security & Compliance Center, even if the policy is scoped to a single user.
+    > If you currently use Microsoft Cloud App Security and Azure Information Protection labels, verify that you have published at least one policy with a minimal set of labels to your labeling admin center, even if the policy is scoped to a single user.
     >
-    > This policy is required for Microsoft Cloud App Security to identify all the labels in the Security & Compliance Center, and show them in the Microsoft Cloud App Security portal.
+    > This policy is required for Microsoft Cloud App Security to identify all the labels in the labeling admin center, and show them in the Microsoft Cloud App Security portal.

 Now that you've migrated both your labels and policies, continue with [Update client settings manually](#update-client-settings-manually) to cover any advanced configurations that were not migrated.